 This is one quick and crude idea; improve on it if you can.

-(Progressive destruction—abrasion w/ file, chipping away walls, etc.—doesn’t always mesh well w/ mechanics of DR & HP.)
+(Progressive destruction—abrasion with file, chipping away walls, etc.—doesn’t always mesh well with the mechanics of DR and HP.)

 2022-11-21: Lion tamers agree: Whips are intimidating to animals (and more; GM call).

 Idea: Take +1 on Intimidation for any whip-waving.